senyosimpson/blog/blog/content/posts/clojure-learnings.md

 ### Function Composition

 Function composition is the act of combining multiple (simple) functions to build more complex functions.
-Due to functional programming emphasis on purity and mitigating side effects, it lends itself to the pattern of creating multiple small functions which are then combined into bigger functions.
+Due to functional programming emphasis on purity and mitigating side effects, it lends itself well to this pattern.
 We have already seen examples of function composition in previous Clojure code.
 Function composition is not unique to functional programming, however, the paradigm makes it feel natural.
 Alongside this, its support for first-class function makes function composition all the more powerful.

 ### First-class Functions

 In simple terms, first-class functions are functions that are treated as variables.
 This means they can be passed into other functions as arguments, be returned from functions and be saved in variables.
 First-class functions allow developers to create higher-level with abstractions with functions alone and enables function composition.
 Other programming languages such as Python also support first-class functions.
 An interesting use case for first-class functions is the `partial` function.
 This function takes in a function, binds a set of arguments to the specified values and returns the updated function.
-Since Python has this function, lets look at it in both Python and Clojure.
+Since Python has this function, let's look at it in both Python and Clojure.

 ```python
 from functools import partial